miriamposner/ucla-dh-resources/dh_resources_at_ucla.md

 Make an appointment with Zoe Borovsky, UCLA’s digital scholarship librarian, by emailing zoe@library.ucla.edu.

+**Get advice on accessibility**

+UCLA's [Office of Disabilities and Computing](https://dcp.ucla.edu/services/) offers accessibility evaluations to faculty and staff.
+(You might also consider installing [WAVE](https://wave.webaim.org/extension/), an accessibility plugin for Chrome and Firefox.

 **Get help with any question related to data analysis**

 The Library's new [Data Science Center](https://www.library.ucla.edu/location/data-science-center/our-team) is a fantastic resource.
 You can book appointments online to speak with experts about data manipulation, R, Python, and many other topics.